fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 ![IAM Policy](images/readme/IAM1.png)

 * Identity-based policies: Managed policies(AWS managed policies, customer managed policies), inline policies
-    * Effect – whether the policy allows or denies access
+    * Effect: whether the policy allows or denies access
-    * Action – the list of actions that are allowed or denied by the policy
+    * Action: the list of actions that are allowed or denied by the policy
-    * Resource – the list of resources on which the actions can occur
+    * Resource: the list of resources on which the actions can occur
-    * Condition (Optional) – the circumstances under which the policy grants permission
+    * Condition (Optional): the circumstances under which the policy grants permission

 ```
 {